BlueUnderBoy/Class_Schedule/README.md

 To get the prompt started please execute the command "ruby welcome.rb" To run a mini test please execute the command "ruby test/test_student.rb"

+IMPORTANT: Please also note that when entering an answer for the grade level that you put quotations around it! (i.e "9" , "freshman", "kindergarten")

 Use this repository as a template for your Ruby CLI (command line interface) project.

 - Ruby version: `3.2.1`